Originally published on 19th February 2018

 The cracked pot was Flawsome!

 Being Flawsome isn’t going to happen overnight.
 It takes immense work, dedication and will to learn/unlearn.
 But practicing self-acceptance will give you everlasting happiness.
 Self-acceptance isn’t going to happen overnight.
 It takes extensive work and considerable dedication.
 But learning how to love yourself right and treat yourself well can impact the way you live your life and the things you’re able to accomplish.
 I know I am awesome, but it won’t do any good till I don’t shun the voices that let me down.
+When I accepted my flaws, I became flawsome.

 In a New York Times interview, Clifford Nass – a professor of communications at Stanford University – explains, “Negative emotions generally require more thinking, and the information is processed more thoroughly than positive ones.”
 The extra brain power that’s required to process negative emotions means we spend more time contemplating the bad stuff and less time on the good stuff. – Huffington Post